deadlydog/deadlydog.github.io/_posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build.md

   See [the NuGet audit docs](https://learn.microsoft.com/en-us/nuget/concepts/auditing-packages#excluding-advisories) for more information.

-- __Disable TreatWarningsAsErrors__: This is not ideal, as it will prevent you from being forced to fix code quality issues and security vulnerabilities.
+- __Disable TreatWarningsAsErrors__: This is not ideal, as it will prevent you from being _forced_ to fix code quality issues and security vulnerabilities, which some people and companies prefer.
   [See the MS docs for how to enable or disable it](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/errors-warnings#treatwarningsaserrors)
 - __Disable the NuGet audit feature__: This is not recommended, as it will prevent you from being notified of security vulnerabilities.
   [See the MS docs for how to disable it, or have it ignore transitive dependencies](https://learn.microsoft.com/en-us/nuget/concepts/auditing-packages#configuring-nuget-audit).